jkmunson/EENG461_LAB2/docs/src/lab2_report.md

 <p></p>
 <p>In addition to the main routine, the project called for a switch to toggle the green LED without preempting or changing the
 timing on the main loop.
 The switch was configured with an interrupt that triggered a subroutine that reads the bit at the GPIO_PORTF_DATA_BITS_R address and inverts the state of the third bit, which corresponds to the green LED.</p>
-<p>The most challenging aspect of this project was a self-issued challenge of implementing an accurate debouncer without
-the need for a second timer. </p>

 The debouncing is implemented a bit different than we were shown to do; Instead of starting a timer at the rising edge, then reading the switch level after 10ms, we use the same timer for both tasks.